yoninazarathy/JuliaCon2021-StatisticsWithJuliaFromTheGroundUp/README.md

 4. Start Jupyter Notebook with:
 ```
 using IJulia
-notebook(dir=@__DIR__)
+notebook()
 ```
-The first time you run `notebook` you may be asked if to install `conda`.
+The first time you run `notebook` you may be asked if to install `Conda`.
 Recommended to hit `y`.

-5. In the Jupyter Notebook open the *Workshop.ipynb* file and run the first few cells.
+5. In the Jupyter envionrment that opens in your web browser, navigate to the correct folder, open the *Workshop.ipynb* file, and run the first few cells.
 These cells will install the needed packages in the enviornment for the workshop.